ryantd42/NY-Legislative-Git/2023/S992B-2023/bill.md

- diction to be invalid, such judgment shall not affect, impair, or inval- idate  the  remainder thereof, but shall be confined in its operation to the clause, sentence, paragraph, subdivision, section  or  part  thereof directly  involved  in the controversy in which such judgment shall have been rendered.
+ diction to be invalid, such judgment shall not affect, impair, or inval- idate  the  remainder thereof, but shall be confined in its operation to the clause, sentence, paragraph, subdivision, section  or  part  thereof
+ S. 992--A  3

+ directly  involved  in the controversy in which such judgment shall have been rendered.
 It is hereby declared to be the intent of the legislature that this act would have been enacted even if  such  invalid  provisions had not been included herein.
- S. 992  3

   §  3.
-This  act  shall take effect December 31, 2023.
+This  act  shall take effect December 31, 2024.
 Effective imme-
- diately, the addition, amendment and/or repeal of any rule or regulation necessary for the implementation of this act on its effective  date  are authorized  and  directed  to  be  made  and completed on or before such effective date.
+ diately, the addition, amendment and/or repeal of any rule or regulation necessary for the implementation of this act on its effective  date  are authorized to be made and completed on or before such effective date.